xTryss/xTryss/README.md

 👨🏻‍💻 About Me :

-- 👀 You can find me on discord like **Crisss#3180**
+- 👀 You can find me on discord like **lmao.cris**

-- 🤔 Ask me about Python, HTML 5 and CSS
+- 🤔 Ask me about Python, JS

 - 👌 You can contact me through my email **cjpinzon30@gmail.com**